Luminous-Llama/LluminousLlama/private-search-engine/readme.txt

 How to Use
 ----------

-1. Make sure you're on a Unix-based system (Linux, macOS, or WSL).
+1. Make sure you're on a Unix-based system (Linux, macOS, or WSL).(If ur on windows, just download oracle virtual box, and run a kali OS through it)
+Just clone the repo, or even easier, make files with same names and copy paste the content.
+After ur done with downloading and setting it up, do the following:
 2. Open a terminal and run the following:

    chmod +x script.sh